xavier-rodet/php-hasher/README.md

 # php-hasher
-A simple PHP Hasher to ensure data validity received by a client.
+A simple PHP Hasher to ensure data validity received from a client.

 ## Usage